nickbrowndev/pheonix/phoenix-project.md

 Katas are repetitious training.
 Repetition creates habits, habits enable mastery.
 Doing practice and drills is key to this.
 Frequent small practice is better than practicing less frequently for longer.
 To create a culture of improvement, you must create those habits.

+Categorising the work is important when it comes to prioritising the work.

 ## Work Center Work Load
 Just as important as throttling the release of work is managing the hand-offs between work centers.
 > The wait time for a given resource is the percentage that resource is busy, divided by the percentage that the resource is idle. e.g. 50% utilisation = 50/50 = 1 unit.
 90% utilisation = 90/10 = 9 units = 9 times longer!
 99% utilisation = 99/1 = 99 times longer!!